 Rev. Renee DuBose, Pastor

 Rev. Dr. Renee DuBose brings a wealth of ministerial experience to Our Hope in her capacity as our Founding Pastor.
 Before being credentialed by UFMCC in November 1998, Renee completed a Master of Arts degree in Religious Education at Southwestern Baptist Theological Seminary as well as a Bachelor of Arts degree in Church Vocations at William Carey College.
-Most recently, In May 2010, she completed her Doctor of Ministry (D.Min) degree from Episcopal Divinity School in Cambridge, MA.
+In May 2010, she completed her Doctor of Ministry (D.Min) degree from Episcopal Divinity School in Cambridge, MA.
 Her thesis entitled, Two Men, Two Movements and Our Call to Seek Justice: Bayard Rustin, Troy Perry and the Civil Rights and Gay Rights Movements, sought answers to what the Gay Rights Movement could learn from the Civil Rights Movement.

 Since beginning Our Hope MCC in August 1999, Renee has been involved in various community events, groups & state wide activities.
-She is an active leader within several local groups including CMA (Campus Ministry Association) of UGA; she also serves as an advisory board member for the UGA LGBT Resource Center; & is part of the UGA coalition of GLOBES (Gay, Lesbian or Bisexual Employees & Supporters) & BFOS (Black Faculty or Staff).
-In recent years, Renee has worked in several local & statewide efforts to secure equality & protection for Georgia’s g/l/b/t (gay, lesbian, bisexual & transgender) citizens.
+She is an active leader within several local groups including CMA (Campus Ministry Association) of UGA; she also served as an advisory board member for the UGA LGBT Resource Center; & was part of the UGA coalition of GLOBES (Gay, Lesbian or Bisexual Employees & Supporters) & BFOS (Black Faculty or Staff).
+Renee has worked in several local & statewide efforts to secure equality & protection for Georgia’s g/l/b/t (gay, lesbian, bisexual & transgender) citizens.
 In 2004, she co-chaired Georgia’s ‘Religious Advisory Committee’ that brought clergy & faith leaders together to fight Amendment 1.
 She was often called upon to ‘be the expert voice of the Christian, gay community’ during this time & met many incredible people.
 And although GA voters ultimately upheld this discriminatory amendment, Renee was proud that Athens-Clarke County led the state with the fewest numbers of ‘yes’ votes!
 (52%-48% – with some districts actually defeating the amendment outright!)
 For her part in these efforts, Renee was awarded the ‘Dr. Martin Luther King, Jr. /Founder’s Award’ in 2005 by the Athens-Clarke County Human Relations Council.

 Continually invited to speak in local classrooms and sit on panel discussions, Rev. Dr. DuBose encourages meaningful dialogue and tolerance as she seeks to educate the next generation of young leaders through her strong conviction that God created a broad spectrum of diversity that ought to be celebrated.
 Her vision challenges all of us to a higher possibility – that of living together peacefully as equal brothers and sisters in the human family.

 Renee’s ideals, from her Christian faith, are embodied in the succinct teachings of Jesus Christ—to ‘love God’ & ‘to love our neighbors as ourselves’.
 Renee has grown from her Southern Baptist roots & now has enlarged her understanding of who God is & how God desires to ‘open up’ the infinite possibilities of grace & possibilities to ALL of God’s people!
 Her personal spiritual truths most closely aligns with the tenets of ‘The Center for Progressive Christianity’, which include, but are not limited to:

 Megan Ward, Web Developer